elstr/grpc-game/README.md

 Take a look at [tic_tac_toe.proto](src/main/proto/tic_tac_toe.proto) This file already contains the protocol buffer message types that will be used, and a service definition.
 The server is already implemented using this definition.

-If you change anything in this file, you should regenerate the code using:

-    ./gradlew generateProto

 The next exercises will require you to implement the client side, step by step.

 ### Start the server

 During the workshop, the host will run a gRPC server instance that everybody can use.

-You can also start the server yourself from the IDE by running `ServerMain.java` or
+During development you can also start the server yourself from the IDE by running `ServerMain.java` or

     ./gradlew runServer

 The next assignments assume you keep the server running.

 ### 1. Setting up a connection